-This is a nice, basic and easy cupcake to make.
+This is a nice, basic and easy vegan cupcake to make.
 The amount of blueberries is really down to personal choice, but beware – too many and the cupcake will lose cohesion.
 I know.
+You don’t necessarily have to ice a vegan blueberry cupcake, the fruit is sweet enough but if you fancy some icing then you can’t go wrong with vegan buttercream.

 Free From: Dairy, Egg, Soya